 Beyond motor placement, consider these ride-changing specs:

-- Torque (Nm): 50Nm+ for hilly terrain
+- Torque (Nm): Higher torque is essential for hilly terrain.

-- Power delivery: Look for natural pedal assist sensors
+- Power Delivery: Look for natural pedal assist sensors.

-Our Top Motor Picks for 2024
+Our Top Motor Picks

 After testing dozens of e-bike drive systems, these stand out: